HL7/PDDI-CDS/pages/_includes/start.md

 #### Advanced CDS Hooks Specification
 {:.no_toc}
 This implementation guide specifies the use of up to two CDS Hooks (i.e., `medication-select` and `medication-prescribe`) during a single medication order task.
-Currently, `medication-prescribe` is the only CDS Hook specified for this task.
-In addition to creating a new hook, coordinating the two hooks requires modifying the context field of the `mediction-prescribe` hook.
+In addition to creating a new hook, coordinating the two hooks requires modifying the current specification context of the `mediction-prescribe` hook.

 ##### **`medication-select` 1.0**
 {:.no_toc}